MarkAguirre26/ClassMySql/README.md

    (Via package)
      https://dev.mysql.com/downloads/connector/net/6.9.html

-3. Add reference ClassMysql to your project.
+3. Add reference ClassMySql.dll class to your project.

 HOW TO USE?